RunestoneInteractive/thinkcspy/_sources/MoreAboutIteration/2DimensionalIterationImageProcessing.rst

    :answer_d: Output d
    :correct: a
    :feedback_a: i will start with a value of 0 and then j will iterate from 0 to 1.
 Next, i will be 1 and j will iterate from 0 to 1.
 Finally, i will be 2 and j will iterate from 0 to 1.
-   :feedback_b: The inner for-loop controls the second digit (j).
-The inner for-loop must complete before the outer for-loop advances.
+   :feedback_b: The inner for loop controls the second digit (j).
+The inner for loop must complete before the outer for loop advances.
-   :feedback_c: The inner for-loop controls the second digit (j).
-Notice that the inner for-loop is over the list [0, 1].
+   :feedback_c: The inner for loop controls the second digit (j).
+Notice that the inner for loop is over the list [0, 1].
-   :feedback_d: The outer for-loop runs 3 times (0, 1, 2) and the inner for-loop runs twice for each time the outer for-loop runs, so this code prints exactly 6 lines.
+   :feedback_d: The outer for loop runs 3 times (0, 1, 2) and the inner for loop runs twice for each time the outer for loop runs, so this code prints exactly 6 lines.

-   What will the following nested for-loop print?
+   What will the following nested ``for`` loop print?
 (Note, if you are having trouble with this question, review CodeLens 3).

    .. code-block:: python